 - 1. 17 years old - 2.
 High School Diploma or transcripts, G.E.D. certificate, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree; or has evidence of completion of home schooling that state law treats as a home or private school.
 State credentials for homeschooling must be maintained.
 Verification of diploma authenticity may be required. - 3.
 Education completed in a foreign country; a copy of transcript professionally translated equaling the equivalency of a high school diploma - 4.
-Pass entrance exam with "18" or higher score. (timed, 15 minute "Wonderlic" exam) - 5.
+Pass entrance exam with "18" or higher score.
+A 2nd opportunity to take the entrance exam will be granted with a score of 10 or higher on the first attempt. (timed, 15 minute "Wonderlic" exam) - 5.
 500-750 word essay stating "Why I Chose This Industry" - 6.
 Driver License or Identification Card and Social Security Card - 7. \$500.00 down payment before class start toward tuition - 8.
 All transfer hours are considered on a one-by-one basis.
 Prospective students will not be considered for enrollment if you are currently enrolled at another school.
 To transfer out of our institution, you have to complete the withdrawal process and pay any amounts left on your student ledger.
 At time of full payment, or if you have contractual arrangements to pay amount in full, you will receive your transcripts.
 Our institution has no way of knowing if other institutions will accept your transcripts.
 Transfer hours are reviewed on a case-by-case basis. - 9.
 Any reenrollment will be evaluated by a Review Board, to determine if the student is eligible for reenrollment.
 Any student deciding to re-enter after the 12-month period will have to start the program and cost in its entirety.
 A student that dropped or was dismissed based on academic or attendance percentages has the right to re-enroll in the same course offered at the school once.